30 Email Etiquette Rules Every HR Should Know

 When you've finished writing your email and are ready to send it, double-check that you're sending it to the right person.
 It's all too easy to start typing someone's name in the "To" column.
 Then you click on the first name that displays, only to discover later that you choose the wrong name.

 So, always double-check that the email is being sent to the correct person.
+And always verify email addresses so that you send it to the right recipeint.

 Also, just like you should proofread for grammatical problems, it would help if you also double-checked that the recipient's name is spelled correctly.
 Misspelling someone's name conveys a lack of attention to detail.
 Whether you're emailing someone for the first or tenth time, double-check if their first and last names are correct along with their professional titles.